jakefurlong/packer/README.md

 }
 ```

 This template will create an AWS AMI from an EC2 Instance with the properties shown in the template.
-It uses the amazon plug-in with an EC2 Instance as the source to build an AMI named "learn-packer."
+It uses the amazon plug-in with an EC2 Instance as the source to build an AMI named "learn-packer-linux-aws."

 Next, initialize Packer within the packer_tutorial directory.